eunomia-bpf/eunomia-bpf/CONTRIBUTING.md

 [custom Bug Report](https://github.com/filipdutescu/modern-cpp-template/issues/new/choose),
 but please label it accordingly.

-We are happy to hear your ideas for how to further improve [INSERT PROJECT NAME], ensuring it suits your needs.
+We are happy to hear your ideas for how to further improve eunomia-bpd, ensuring it suits your needs.
 Check the [Issues](https://github.com/filipdutescu/modern-cpp-template/issues) and see if others have submitted similar feedback.
 You can upvote existing feedback (using the thumbs up reaction/by commenting) or [submit a new suggestion](https://github.com/filipdutescu/modern-cpp-template/labels/feature).